marcus67/little_brother/README.md

 ![LittleBrother-Logo](little_brother/static/icons/icon_baby-panda_128x128.png)

+# Parental Control Application `LittleBrother`

-# Overview
+## Overview

-`LittleBrother` is a simple parental control application monitoring specific processes (read "games") on Linux hosts to control and limit the play time of (young) children.
+`LittleBrother` is a simple parental control application monitoring specific processes (read "games") on Linux hosts to monitor and limit the play time of (young) children.
 It is designed as a client server application running on several hosts and combining playtimes spent across these hosts but it also works on a standalone host.

 When the application determines that a user has exceeded her play time it will terminate the configured